Los Angeles

 OUR TOP TIP IN LOS ANGELES

-Santa Monica – Not technically part of Los Angeles, but great for a laid back afternoon of shopping, eating and seeing the sea.
-You’ll recognise the Santa Monica pier because it’s been used in many a movie, although we wouldn’t recommend it at night when it becomes a hang out zone for local youths.
-The shopping/eating area though is a great place to be day or night and has a fantastic atmosphere.
+Santa Monica – This attractive coastal town is not technically part of Los Angeles, but is great for a laid back afternoon of shopping, eating and seeing the sea.
+You’ll recognise the Santa Monica pier because it’s been used in many a movie.
+The shopping/eating area is a great place to be day or night and has a fantastic atmosphere.
 Take a walk along the beach path to see Muscle Beach or drive up the coast road (Highway 1) to see places noted for celebrity houses like Malibu.
 Also, as the sights of Los Angeles are all spread out and it doesn’t really have a centre, we’d recommend staying in Santa Monica and driving to all the places you want to go.

 Santa Monica: Read More, Pictures & Map…